djkim-kr/nequip/docs/guide/training-techniques/fine_tuning.md

 Fine-tuning allows you to adapt a pretrained model to new datasets.
 This is useful when you have a model trained on one system and want to adapt it to a similar but different system.

+Pretrained models for fine-tuning can be found at [nequip.net](https://www.nequip.net/).

 ## Modifying Per-Type Energy Shifts and Scales